isabella232/limitless-flows-blueprint/blueprint/index.md

-## **Introduction**
+## **Deploying a support platform that delivers exceptional customer experience**
-Welcome to the wonderful world of Gig Customer Service – also known as GigCX!
-This blueprint contains all the components you need to implement Limitless GigCX into your Genesys Cloud organization.
+The Genesys Cloud Developer Blueprint provides a simple example of deploying Limitless GigCX on Genesys Cloud to manage and deliver expert customer support.

-This blueprint will cover the following areas:
+This blueprint demonstrates how to:

 - Limitless GigCX
-- Connecting To Limitless SmartCrowd
+- Connect To Limitless SmartCrowd
 - The Data Actions
 - The Architect Flows:
   - Open messaging